ProfRandom/WCB-Dev/Modules/002 - Module 2 — Stars/M002 - Stars — 07 Fine-tuning Stellar Parameters ✓.md

 > **Hippy**: "Wha–"

 … *which is too complex and extensive to detail here* — suggests that *modest* adjustments to a couple of key exponents yield parameter equations that better reflect observed stellar characteristics.
-Since thesiastics prioritizes plausible-world construction over strict theoretical purity, these revised values offer better performance across the mass range of interest.
+Since worldmaking prioritizes plausible-world construction over strict theoretical purity, these revised values offer better performance across the mass range of interest.
 ### Modified Parameters Table
 ![[Main Sequence Stellar Equations of State ✓]]